Quansight/Quansight-website/apps/labs/posts/automated-accessibility-testing-with-bokeh.md

 ---

 My name is Chiemezuo, and I got to do some amazing work as a Quansight Labs intern this summer.
-My project was on developing Automated Accessibility Testing for the [Bokeh](https://bokeh.org/) project, and I'm here to tell you all about it.
+My project was on developing automated accessibility testing for the [Bokeh](https://bokeh.org/) project, and I'm here to tell you all about it.
 Interestingly, neither my mentor nor I had previously worked with the codebase prior to this internship.